New observations on primitive roots modulo primes

-\proclaim{Erd\H os' Problem} Whether for any sufficiently large prime $p$ there exists a prime $q<p$ which is a primitive root modulo $p$? \endproclaim
+{\bf Erd\H os' Problem}\quad {\it Whether for any sufficiently large prime $p$ there exists a prime $q<p$ which is a primitive root modulo $p$?}

 Let $q>1$ be a prime power.
-For the finite field $\Bbb F_q$ of order $q$, the multiplicative group $\Bbb F_q^*=\Bbb F_q\sm\{0\}$ is a cyclic group of order $q-1$ and any generator of this group is called a primitive root (or primitive element) of the field $\Bbb F_q$.
-In 1971 E. Vegh [V] guessed that if $q>61$ then any element of $\Bbb F_q$ can be written as a difference of two primitive roots of $\Bbb F_q$.
-In 1984 S. W. Golomb [G] conjectured that any nonzero element of $\Bbb F_q$ can be expressed as a sum of two primitive roots of $\Bbb F_q$.
-After many earlier efforts to prove Vegh's and Golomb's conjectures and their linear extensions , it is now known that if $q>61$ and $a,b,c\in \Bbb F_q^*$ then there always exist primitive roots $g$ and $h$ of $\Bbb F_q$ with $a=bg+ch$ (see the introduction part of the recent paper [COT]).
+For the finite field $\mathbb F_q$ of order $q$, the multiplicative group $\mathbb F_q^*=\mathbb F_q\sm\{0\}$ is a cyclic group of order $q-1$ and any generator of this group is called a primitive root (or primitive element) of the field $\mathbb F_q$.
+In 1971 E. Vegh \cite{V} guessed that if $q>61$ then any element of $\mathbb F_q$ can be written as a difference of two primitive roots of $\mathbb F_q$.
+In 1984 S. W. Golomb \cite{G} conjectured that any nonzero element of $\mathbb F_q$ can be expressed as a sum of two primitive roots of $\mathbb F_q$.
+After many earlier efforts to prove Vegh's and Golomb's conjectures and their linear extensions, it is now known that if $q>61$ and $a,b,c\in \mathbb F_q^*$ then there always exist primitive roots $g$ and $h$ of $\mathbb F_q$ with $a=bg+ch$ (see the introduction part of the recent paper \cite{COT}).
 In particular, this implies that for any prime $p>61$ the set $G(p)$ defined in (1.1) contains two consecutive integers.
-In contrast, the twin prime conjecture still remains unsolved despite the recent breakthrough on prime gaps made by Y. Zhang [Z].
+In contrast, the twin prime conjecture still remains unsolved despite Y. Zhang's breakthrough (cf. \cite{Z}) on prime gaps.

-In 1989 W. B. Han [H] studied extensions of Vegh's and Golomb's conjectures to polynomials over finite fields.
+In 1989 W. B. Han \cite{H} studied extensions of Vegh's and Golomb's conjectures to polynomials over finite fields.
 Using Weil's theorem on character sums, he established the following general theorem.